Introducing Sign Language in the Early Childhood Classroom

 Teaching American Sign Language When You’re a Student Yourself

 I’ll start by saying that, in an ideal world, every classroom would have access to an experienced ASL user and member of the Deaf community, as well as a skilled interpreter, to help you introduce signing to your young students.
 But since that’s probably not possible, you’ll have to do your best on your own – and you can totally do this.
-I know you teach the little ones in your class songs with fingerplays already (hello Itsy Bitsy Spider!), and introducing basic ASL vocabulary is in many way the same process.
-You’ve got this!
+I know you teach the little ones in your class songs with fingerplays already (hello Itsy Bitsy Spider!), and introducing basic ASL vocabulary is basically the same process.
+You can totally do this!

 American Sign Language for Classroom Routines